Chronicle: The 20 Greatest Hits: Critical reception

 For his review of Chronicle for AllMusic, Stephen Thomas Erlewine said that the album was suitably compiled, but he did not like how the Compact Disc reissue had the full-length version of "I Heard It Through the Grapevine," saying it does not fit with the other songs on the collection.
 Blender magazine's review called Chronicle the group's best compilation.
 Robert Christgau called the album a good starting-point for Creedence fans.

 Track listing

+These times are for the CD version.
+The vinyl LP version has the single version of "I Heard It Through the Grapevine" instead of the longer album version.